- Future Students

 B&G Productions in Ames and the Brenton Center for Agricultural Instruction and Technology Transfer helped with production and Scott Siepker narrated the video.
 The Iowa Corn Growers Association and the Iowa Pork Producers Association helped with travel costs.

-The students got involved in shooting some of the video and comment on screed about what they learned.
+The students got involved in shooting some of the video and commented on screen about what they learned.
 The students in order of appearance in the video are:

 June 6, 2018